AxiusV/Mad-Manager/README.md

 A simple and lightweight mod manager for Mad Max on PC.

 ## How to use it
-Get the [latest version from GitHub](https://github.com/AxiusV/Mad-Manager/releases) and run `Mad.Manager.exe`.
+Get the [latest version from GitHub](https://github.com/AxiusV/Mad-Manager/releases) and run `Mad Manager.exe`.

 Not tested on Linux/Steam Deck.
 Since it's a **.py**, you could use it there without problems.